Ayo380/Chat-App/README.md

 # Chat-App

 install maven first
-use this command on either eclipse or IntelliJ IDEA to run the program
+then use this command on either eclipse or IntelliJ IDEA to run the program

 --
 mvn compile exec:java